Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal driven from the -space

 \section{Iterative phase reversal driven from the $\mathbf{k}$-space}

-To go beyond, we will now tackle the parabolic phase law exhibited by the transmit PSF (Eq.~\ref{fresnel2}) that was not addressed in the geophone basis and highlighted by the phase of the RPSF in Fig.~3H.
-To that aim, the $\mathbf{R}-$matrix can be investigated from the $\mathbf{k}-$space.
+To beat diffraction, we exploit the parabolic phase law exhibited by the transmit PSF (Eq.~7) highlighted by the phase of the RPSF in Fig.~4h of the accompanying paper.
+To that aim, the $\mathbf{R}-$matrix is investigated from the $\mathbf{k}-$space.

-As previously done for the geophone basis, the first step consists in a projection of the focused reflection matrix in the plane wave basis: